ian-cowley/MCPSqlServer/README.md

 # SQL Server MCP Server for Windsurf IDE

-A standalone MCP (Model-Code-Prompt) server written in C# that provides SQL Server integration capabilities as an addon to Windsurf IDE.
+A standalone MCP (Model Context Protocol) server written in C# that provides SQL Server integration capabilities as an addon to Windsurf IDE.

 ## Features